zotonic/zotonic/doc/dev/releasenotes/rel_0.13.0.rst

       * mod_acl_user_groups: when changing category/content-group, show the meta category if the id is a meta or the current user is 1 (the admin)
       * Merge branch 'master' into acl-content-groups
       * zotonic_status: use default 'post' method for the logon form to prevent showing the password if there is a js error.
-      * zotonic_status: use default 'post' method for the logon form to prevent showing the password if there is a js error.
       * mod_linkedin: adaptations for LinkedIn API changes.
       * mod_linkedin: fix for picture-url.
-      * mod_search: fix a problem where a 'hassubject=[...]' query term was incorrectly parsed.
-Fixes #950
       * mod_search: fix a problem where a 'hassubject=[...]' query term was incorrectly parsed.
 Fixes #950
       * mod_survey: change the thank you text, remove the 'Be sure to come back for other surveys' text.
       * mod_search: add cat_exact query argument.